The No. 1 expense of every air conditioner is electricity.

 - Price of electricity in your area (in cost per kWh)

-Here is the formula for per-hour cost of running an air conditioner:
+Here is the formula for the per-hour cost of running an air conditioner:

 CostPer Hour = PowerAir Conditioner(in W) * Electricity CostPer kWh / 1,000